microsounds/kagami/readme.md

 authoring webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.

+Unlike other static site authoring tools, **kagami** stays out of your way and doesn't enforce a specific site layout or force you to prepend your documents with YAML-style frontmatter schemes.

 ---------

 ### Templating System